smehnaz/Black-box-Model-Inversion-Attribute-Inference/README.md

 * This will launch LOMIA attack on the Adult DNN model: `python main.py --param configs/table_13/lomia_dnn.yaml`
 * This will launch CSMIA attack on the Adult DT model: `python main.py --param configs/table_13/csmia_dt.yaml`
 * This will launch CSMIA attack on the Adult DNN model: `python main.py --param configs/table_13/csmia_dnn.yaml`

+### Comment

+The results may slightly vary from the paper on **CSMIA** experiments when attacked on **GSS** or **538** dataset.
+In **CSMIA**, we query the target model for different sensitive attribute values using APIs and decide the instance's sensitive attribute value based on returned confidence scores.
+For some samples/instances, we obtain the same confidence scores with different sensitive attribute values.
+In some cases, the number of these samples for which the target model returns the same confidence value could be significant.
+Especially, in instances of case 3 (section 4.1), there are multiple candidates of sensitive attribute values with the lowest confidence scores.
+In those cases, we randomly select one of the possible values as the estimated sensitive attribute value.
+This results in selecting different sensitive attribute values for those instances in different runs.
+Therefore, while comparing with ground truth, it might result in slightly different overall performances in different metrics.
+The results we have shown in the paper represent the median of multiple runs.

+Also, for **LOMIA** experiments, the attack models in this repo are trained using a different bigML account than the paper.
+BigML applies its own optimization techniques while generating the attack models (ensembles), there might be slight variation in results produced by this implementation.

 ### Binary valued single sensitive attribute inference (LOMIA, CSMIA and FJRMIA attack on Adult, GSS and 538 dataset trained DT and DNN models)